anycable/docs.anycable.io/docs/deployment/heroku.md

 # Heroku Deployment

-## Setting up a pipeline
+## Simplified (with HTTP RPC)

+Since v1.4, AnyCable supports [RPC over HTTP](./ruby/http_rpc.md) which allows us to use a single Heroku application for both regular and AnyCable RPC HTTP requests.

+All you need is to deploy `anycable-go` as a separate Heroku application, configure it to use HTTP RPC and point it to your main application.

+🚧 _Documentation is in progress_ 🚧

+## Full mode (with gRPC)

-Deploying applications using AnyCable on Heroku is a little bit tricky due to the following limitations:
+Deploying applications using AnyCable with gRPC on Heroku is a little bit tricky due to the following limitations:

 - **Missing HTTP/2 support.** AnyCable relies on HTTP/2 ('cause it uses [gRPC](https://grpc.io)).
 - **The only `web` service.** It is not possible to have two HTTP services within one application (only `web` service is open the world).